 Small towns interested in increasing the amount of recreational programs available to children, adults, and seniors have four main options: funding the programs themselves, depending on volunteers, providing programs in collaboration with other towns, or a combination of the first three.
 Library programs might best be funded through town appropriations and grants.
-Volunteers already organize and lead recreational events and programs including the Mohawk Concert series, Scouts, adult enrichment programs, a children's ski program, and 4-H. With ample year-round recreational opportunities in town, the limiting factor may be the lack of facilitators.
+Volunteers already organize and lead recreational events and programs including the Charlemont Forum, the Mohawk Concert series, pickleball, adult enrichment programs, a children's ski program, and 4-H. With ample year-round recreational opportunities in town, the limiting factor may be the lack of facilitators.
 Some towns have active Recreation Committees that are responsible for running a set number of events per year.
-When the economy is stronger, Charlemont officials might consider working with other towns like Hawley and Heath to hire a part time recreation coordinator.
-This person could coordinate the efforts of volunteers, attract state and federal grants to develop and maintain recreational facilities, and organize and produce recreational and community-wide events for residents year round.
+Charlemont officials might consider working with other towns like Hawley and Heath to hire a part time recreation coordinator.
+This organization could coordinate the efforts of volunteers, attract state and federal grants to develop and maintain recreational facilities, and organize and produce recreational and communitywide events for residents year-round.

-Safe Pedestrian and Bicycle Paths Between Villages and Shelburne Falls
+Safe Pedestrian and Bicycle Paths Between Villages and Neighboring Locations